nerdyfergy/blg-site-mm3/about/index.md

 </figure>
 Alex Ferguson has been licensed in the state of Washington since 2012.
 He has helped several clients with needs ranging from intellectual property and contract drafting to employment law and general counsel services.

 Alex has a passion for technology and entertainment.
-He spent the last year learning a variety of web design and web development languages, is an avid reader of fiction, enjoys playing videogames with his wife, and watching eSports.
+He spent the last year learning a variety of web design and web development languages, is an avid reader of fiction, and enjoys playing videogames and watching eSports.

-Alex would like you to know that he is a normal person and not a stereotypical Type-A personallity lawyer.
-His favorite movie is "Bladerunner" and notes that the Final Cut is prefered.
-His favorite book is "Hardboiled Wonderland and the End of the World".
-His favorite game is "Legend of Zelda: Ocarina of Time", and his favorite TV show is "Mystery Science Theater 3000".
-If you like any of these things, then he would love to hear from you!
-Even if you don't like those things, he would still love to hear from you.

 <a markdown="0" href="{{ site.url }}/contact">View Our Contact Info</a>